Planning for the Financial Future of a Child with Multiple Disabilities: Steps 1 Through 12

 Step 1: Decide What the Future Looks Like for Your Child

-You must first decide what you want in the future for your special needs child after your death or when you become unable to continue caring for your child due to your own disability.
-You and your child should focus on such questions as where he/she will live; whether some kind of employment is expected, future education plans, and then other specific kinds of information such as your child’s social life and religious preferences should also be addressed.
+First, decide on future plans for your special needs child after your death or if you become unable to care for them.
+Consider where they will live, employment possibilities, and future education.
+Also address details like their social life and religious preferences.
 Finally, any special medical care issues should be thoroughly discussed at this stage in the process.

 Step 2: Write a Letter of Intent